top of page

 What Is Skilled Nursing Care?

-Skilled nursing care refers to medical care provided by licensed nurses—either Registered Nurses (RNs) or Licensed Vocational Nurses (LVNs)—under the supervision of a physician.
-Unlike standard in-home help, skilled nursing services are clinical and require specialized training and certification.
+Skilled nursing care involves medically necessary services provided by licensed professionals, such as Registered Nurses (RNs) or Licensed Vocational Nurses (LVNs), under the direction of a physician.
+Unlike general caregiving, these services are clinical and require advanced training, certification, and medical expertise.

 • Wound care and dressing changes